Nancy LT Hamilton

 - Deflecto A068/4 6-Inch Diameter by 8-Feet Semi-Rigid Flexible Aluminum Duct or you can use either 4” or 6” dryer hose.
 If using 4”, a 4” to 6” adaptor will be needed – if you are using the duct fan above.
 There are 4″ duct fans available.
 Approx. US dollars: 10.00

-- Wall Cap for venting ducting to outside wall or window – any type will do – you need some type of screening for the outside vent otherwise, the rats and mice will be charging through the house – en masse!
+- Wall Cap for venting ducting to the outside wall or window – any type will do – you need some type of screening for the outside vent otherwise, the rats and mice will be charging through the house – en masse!
 Also, if venting to the roof you will need a roof vent and someone who knows what they are doing to install it!
-Otherwise it’s rats and rain.
+Otherwise, it’s rats and rain.
 US dollars: 18 – 25 – without labor.
-(Wish I had a three year old to blame this drawing on)
+(Wish I had a three-year-old to blame this drawing on)

-- Duct Tape – this is to tape the ducting to the fan and the wall cap – less chances of fumes escaping from your system.
+- Duct Tape – This is to tape the ducting to the fan and the wall cap – fewer chances of fumes escaping from your system.

 - 4” – 6” Reducer – if you have a 6” fan with a 4” hose

 - Dust Collection Hood – Can be placed behind or under the soldering area.
 US dollars: about 16

 - Millard 6″ Ducting Flange – To create a more finished look on interior walls, ceiling, or windows.